logzilla/extras/rules.d/README.md

 ## Rule Order

-* All JSON rules files contained in `/etc/logzilla/rules.d/` are processed in alphabetical order.
+* All JSON rules files are processed in alphabetical order.
 * The Rules contained in each file are processed sequentially.
 * If there are multiple rules with the same matching criteria, the last rule wins.